Biographies from the 2007 Induction Ceremony Program.

 Born in Gastonia, she was a young teen when her family moved to Raleigh in 1942 after her father had been appointed to the North Carolina State Supreme Court.
 Williamson graduated from Broughton High School in 1945 and four years later from Woman’s College of the University of North Carolina at Greensboro.

 Involved in almost every preservation effort in Raleigh since the 1960s, Williamson served on the Raleigh Historic Sites Commission at its inception.
 The commission was a driving force behind a pioneering effort to preserve the Mordecai House and establish the Mordecai Square Historical Society.
 She helped rescue historic housing on North Blount Street and helped save the old Seaboard Coast Line Building from the wrecking ball.
 Williamson served as a director and officer of Preservation North Carolina and was instrumental in preserving historic Oak View County Park.
-In 1967 as a member of the Junior League, Williamson played a vital role as the primary researcher for the 1967 publication, North Carolina’s Capital, Raleigh.
+In 1967 as a member of the Junior League, Williamson played a vital role as the primary researcher for the 1967 publication, North Carolina’s Capitol, Raleigh.
 This book, funded by the Junior League, has been heralded as the beginning of historic preservation in Raleigh.

 With the creation of the Raleigh Historic Districts Commission in 1975, Williamson led efforts to revise guidelines for rehabilitation in historic districts.
-She served on the Attorney General’s Committee on Historic Preservation Legislation during the 1980s, drafting statutes on historic preservation She also appeared before the State Capital Planning Commission under three different state government administrations.
+She served on the Attorney General’s Committee on Historic Preservation Legislation during the 1980s, drafting statutes on historic preservation She also appeared before the State Capitol Planning Commission under three different state government administrations.
 Williamson helped found the North Carolina Museum of History Associates, assisted in writing the organization’s by-laws and edited its first newsletter.
 She helped establish the Andrews-London House on Blount Street as a visitor’s center for Raleigh.
 She is a founding board member of the Raleigh City Museum, located downtown in the historic Briggs Hardware Building.

 In 1979, Williamson was presented with Preservation North Carolina’s highest award, the Cannon Cup.
 Williamson also received the 1992 Sir Walter Raleigh Award for outstanding contributions toward enhancing the beauty of the City of Raleigh.
-In 1998, she was the recipient of the Capital Area Preservation Anthemion Award for lifetime achievement.
+In 1998, she was the recipient of the Capitol Area Preservation Anthemion Award for lifetime achievement.
 Sarah Denny Williamson has been a prominent advocate for Raleigh historic preservation, accomplishing much to preserve the best of Raleigh’s past.
 A guardian angel of historic sites, the work she began years ago continues today through others in whom she awakened a passion for historic preservation.